Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

 As a brand, you want to focus on the signals aspect.

-Pre-2018 major algorithm change, Facebook took a bunch of signals into consideration as it decided what best to show to users.
-We can sort those signals into two categories: active and passive:
+Before the earth-shattering 2018 Facebook update, the platform took a bunch of signals into consideration as it decided what was best to show to users.
+We can sort those signals into two categories: active and passive.

 - Commenting (active)